What a CIRS Eye Test Tells You About Your Health

 CIRS is defined by 13 symptom clusters, including:

-By pairing the VCS test with these clusters, healthcare providers can make informed decisions about whether further testing, like blood work, is necessary.
+By pairing the VCS test with these clusters, trained practitioners can make informed decisions about whether further testing, like blood work, is necessary.

 What Most Websites Don’t Tell You